rse/slideshow-forecast/README.md

 [Apple KeyNote 5 for Mac OS X](http://www.apple.com/mac/keynote/)) and displaying a forecast on the expected presentation duration.

+The motivation for this is that for large presentations which have to be given in multiple variants for different timeslots it is very hard to determine the later presentation duration during preparation time.
+Instead of performing lots of different dry-runs after each preparation, this tool provides a duration prognosis already during preparation time.

 The expected presentation duration is based on a calculation on both the number of statements the speaker wants to give per slide (provided by the speaker somewhere in his slide notes as textual tags in the format `<\d\?+(\+\d+\?)*>`) and the speaker speed and speaker focus type.